brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/deployment_loop.png){.stretch}

 ::: notes
-- We started with the development loop
+- So we started with the development loop
 - Then we deploy the built artifact
 - We run integration tests or manual tests
 - Then we verify based on the results or a manual judgment